mehulsaini763/mehulsaini763/README.md

 Hellow there! 👋😃
 ------------------
 I'm Mehul!
-I am a **Software Engineer**📱 with a passion for developing web and mobile applications that make a positive impact on peoples lives.
+I am a **Software Developer**📱 with a passion for developing web and mobile applications that make a positive impact on peoples lives.
 In addition to coding and learning new tech, I enjoy working out💪, photography📷, playing guitar🎸 & playing video games🕹.
 If any of these things interest you too, I'd love to chat!

 ### 🌱 I’m currently learning